 24. Read The Mystery Of The Periodic Table

 This book features complex relationships among the elements of the table.
 This mystery novel is appealing to all ages and gives the reader a unique opportunity to learn about chemistry and the personal lives of various scientists.
 Students in middle school will appreciate reading this story about the building of the periodic table and discovering the numerous scientists that were involved along the way.
-You can purchase The Mystery of the Periodic Table on Amazon.
+You can purchase The Mystery of the Periodic Table.

 25. Characters From The Periodic Table